 “He that would make his own liberty secure must guard even his enemy from oppression.”

 – Thomas Paine

 An innocent woman’s children were taken from her for years.
 The prosecutor made child sex abuse charges.
-Later the claims proved false.
+But later the claims proved to be false.
 A guilty man was hoping to sabotage his criminal prosecution, via shocking false claims against neighbors.